dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-27-jsx-what-is-that.md

 export default LoopsFilter;
 ```
-In the above example we only want to print labels of values whose id's are divisible 2.
-So first we filter such values, since filter returns an array we map over the array and then print the values.
+In the above example, we only want to print labels of values whose id's are divisible by 2.
+So first we filter such values.
+Since filter returns an array we map over the array and then print the values.

-Well that's' a lot for one post but I hope it helps you understand how to use JSX.
+Well that's a lot for one post but I hope it helps you understand how to use JSX.
 In the next post we will cover props.

 You can find the code on [GitHub](https://github.com/dsouzaalfred/blogdemos/tree/master/jsx-what-is-that)